 PCIe Clocking Topology

 The OCP NIC 3.0 specification allows for up to four PCIe REFCLKs on the Primary Connector and up to two PCIe REFCLKs on the Secondary Connector.
-In general, the association of each REFCLK is based on the PCIe Link number on a per connector basis and is shown in Table 20.
+In general, the association of each REFCLK is based on the PCIe Link number on a per connector basis and is shown in Table 21.
+Cards that implement both the Primary and Secondary connectors have a total of up to 6 REFCLKs.

-Table 20: PCIe Clock Associations
+Table 21: PCIe Clock Associations